 \section{Abstract}

 We introduce CircuitQ, an open-source toolbox for the analysis of superconducting circuits implemented in Python.
-It features the automated construction of a symbolic Hamiltonian of the input circuit, as well as a dynamic numerical representation of this Hamiltonian with a variable basis choice.
+It features the automated construction of a symbolic Hamiltonian of the input circuit and a dynamic numerical representation of the Hamiltonian with a variable basis choice.
+The software implementation is capable of choosing the basis in a fully automated fashion based on the potential energy landscape.
 Additional features include the estimation of the $T_1$ lifetimes of the circuit states under various noise mechanisms.
 We review previously established circuit quantization methods and formulate them in a way that facilitates the software implementation.
 The toolbox is then showcased by applying it to practically relevant qubit circuits and comparing it to specialized circuit solvers.
-Our circuit quantization is both applicable to circuit inputs from a large design space and the software is open-sourced.
-We thereby add an important toolbox for the design of new quantum circuits for quantum information processing applications.
+Our circuit quantization is applicable to circuit inputs from a large design space, and the software is open-sourced.
+We thereby add an important resource for the design of new quantum circuits for quantum information processing applications.